metalicjames/expo-2020-website/content/about/_index.md

 Still, with a growing developer- and user-base, it is important we build consistent, accessible, and clean tools and experiences.
 Constructing a distributed, censorship-resistant digital world requires intuitive structures be adopted and implemented.
 Current infrastructure communicates seamlessly.
 Future infrastructure must similarly allow coders and users alike to engage in consistent, albeit new manners.
 Recent articles (1,2) focusing on the growing stack…

-*- Hugo Uvegi, MIT Bitcoin Expo 2020 Director*
+*&mdash; Hugo Uvegi, MIT Bitcoin Expo 2020 Director*

 ## Hackathon